 The skin will be dark orange almost brown like and when you peel them the potato part will be orange.

-- 4 large sweet potatoes, peeled and cut into 1" chunks
+- 4 large sweet potatoes (peeled and chopped into large 1" pieces)

 - 3/4 cup granulated sugar